p1npo1nt/p1npo1nt/README.md

 ## 🚀 About Me
-I'm a developer and entrepreneur who develops machine learning tools.
+I'm a student, developer, researcher, entrepreneur, and non-profit developer.

+### What I do
+1. I'm a co-founder of a tech startup
+2. I'm a co-founder of a community-focused tech non-profit
+3. I'm a student researcher in the field of machine learning and its applications in quantitative finance